GIScience/ors-netascore-workshop-agile-24/research/centrality.md

-# Network analysis - centrality
+# Network analysis - Centrality

 In the context of road routing, network centrality refers to the assessment of the significance and influence of specific road segments or intersections within a transportation network.
 It helps identify key routes or nodes that play a crucial role in connecting different locations, optimizing traffic flow, and enhancing overall accessibility and efficiency of the road network.